 - Sole possession of a wireless communication device is not a violation of the Code of Student Conduct.
-Wireless communication devices include, but are not limited to cellular/mobile phones, smart watches, personal digital assistants, tablets, and other two-way communication devices. - All wireless communication devices shall be turned off or placed on airplane mode and kept in the area designated by the teacher during all instructional and class time activities (F.S. §1006.07).
+Wireless communication devices include, but are not limited to cellular/mobile phones, smart watches, personal digital assistants, tablets, two-way communication devices. - Wireless communication devices shall be turned off or placed on silent mode and kept in the area designated by the teacher during all instructional and class time activities (F.S. §1006.07).
 Use of personal wireless communication devices during the instructional day is only permitted under the direction of a teacher for instructional purposes.
-Instructional time is defined as time from the beginning bell until the end of the school day. - Due to school safety concerns, headphones, earbuds or other accessories are prohibited during instructional time. - A rule violation occurs when students use their wireless communication device during the instructional day and they are subject to disciplinary action under the cell phone violation code in the Discipline Matrix; however, when used to properly report any situation that can compromise the safety of students, staff, or property, students will not be subject to additional disciplinary action for infractions such as inciting a disturbance or major campus disruption.
-In such an event, proper reporting includes but is not limited to photographs and/or videos that are reported immediately to school administration.
+Time before or after school or during lunch is not considered instructional time for secondary students.
+For elementary students, instructional time is defined as time from the beginning bell until the end of the school day. - Due to school safety concerns, personal technology (headphones, earbuds or other accessories) is restricted to minimal volume only to be heard by its user.
+One ear must remain free of the accessory at all times. - Students will not be subject to disciplinary action for the use of wireless communication devices when used to properly report any situation that can compromise the safety of students, staff, or property.
+In such an event, proper reporting includes, but is not limited, to photographs and/or videos that are reported immediately to school administration.
 Additional means to properly report include: - Call the District Security Operations Center (DSOC), 24 hours a day, 7 days a week at 754-321-3500 - Send an email to securitytips@browardschools.com - Submit a tip online via FortifyFL at GetFortifyFL.com - Submit a tip through SaferWatch at www.saferwatchapp.com/browardschools/